jakeb34/NutscriptItembuilder/README.md

 A Simple Item Builder for Nutscript

 -------------------------------------------------------------
-<b> INSTRUCTIONS
+<b> --INSTRUCTIONS--

-How to use:
+<b> How to use:

-Open the folder and go to datafiles and run builder.exe
+<b> Open the folder and go to datafiles and run builder.exe

-it will open a GUI window which gives you the ability to create the items
+<b> it will open a GUI window which gives you the ability to create the items

-[IT WILL PUT ALL CREATED FILES IN YOUR DOCUMENTS/NSITEMBUILDER]
+<b> [IT WILL PUT ALL CREATED FILES IN YOUR DOCUMENTS/NSITEMBUILDER]

-INSTRUCTIONS </b>
+<b> --INSTRUCTIONS--

 -------------------------------------------------------------
 --Shoop's Nutscript Item builder--